Sifchain/airdrop/README.md

 Note;
    * This will clean and import the data and also run the twitter checks at the same time.
    * This can take a while to finish and might be stopped by the twitter rate limiter and therefore should be run a couple of times to make sure all data is imported

+## RUN finial calc's // TODO

+## TODO

+* Need to do a balance check at the time of the incoming tx ie blockheight